 The idea that you need to unquestioningly accept and act to appease someone’s individual feelings with no evidence is simply unsustainable and does not lend itself to a functioning society.

-I, obviously, don’t like this brand of trigger warnings.
+I, obviously, don’t like this brand of book trigger warnings.
 What if I tell you right now that they make me feel extremely triggered?
 I feel so deeply triggered that I am writing this entire post.
 I feel annoyed just thinking about them.
 I don’t even want to see them anymore.
 Should you now preface your posts with “trigger warning: trigger warnings?” because one person said they are triggered?

 The Self-Defeating Brand of Trigger Warnings in Literature and Book Reviews

 TW: Mentions of Harry Potter